Skip to main content

 RoleMain responsibility in this workflow

-Procurement managerConfirms package setup, contractor list, weighting, and award evidence
+Procurement managerConfirms package setup, contractor list, and award evidence

-Commercial leadOwns the commercial round and final commercial position
+Commercial leadOwns the commercial round and the final commercial position

 QS / cost consultantReviews BOQ extraction, anomalies, exclusions, and pricing clarifications